epics-containers/epics-containers.github.io/dev/_sources/user/tutorials/01_setup_workstation.rst.txt

 ..
 Note::

     **DLS Users**: RHEL 8 Workstations at DLS have podman installed by default.
-    You can access vscode with ``module load vscode``.
+    You can access VSCode with ``module load vscode``.
 RHEL 7 Workstations are not supported.

 Options